 Yeah one guy did it and publicized it.
 A few others have done it as well prior.
 It’s takes several days and it’s an unpleasant journey.
 It’s not an easy task to coordinate- from being allowed on the ship to having the visa arranged for you to pick up when you arrive at port.

-With the more recent uptick in Somali piracy induced hold ups, stand offs and hostage situations in the Red Sea and the Gulf of Aden I’d be aware that the potential for the trip to go badly is very real, and I sure as hell wouldn’t be broadcasting it online prior or during the trip.
+With the more recent uptick in Somali piracy induced hold ups, stand offs and hostage situations in the Red Sea and the Gulf of Aden I’d be aware that the potential for the journey by sea to go badly is very real.
 Westerners are great bargaining chips and a lucrative hostage-for-money cash cow.
 Somali pirates weren’t a huge concern around the waters of Socotra when I visited.
-They rarely ever ended up out there, as they like to terrorize the easier accessible Red Sea.
-Not anymore.
-A boat was taken hostage back in March near the island.
+They rarely ever ended up out there, as they like to terrorize the more easily accessible Red Sea.
 With little military presence in the Gulf of Aden thanks to the Saudi lead bombardment of Yemen, and the decline in piracy that followed the EU and US operations in the gulf of Aden, Somali pirates have regained some significant stomping grounds.
 It is believed that due to the success of the EU and US led naval operations in the Gulf of Aden and subsequent drop in piracy in the years to follow that shipping companies have become lax in their protocols to avoid hijackings.

 But but… Can we take a yacht out there?